Time and Space Complexity Analysis Practical Guide

 -ary tree of height N

-Of course, we know the actual number of nodes is less than this, but using as an approximate upper bound is acceptable and clearly shows that this is an exponential algorithm that requires optimization for efficiency.
+Of course, we know the actual number of nodes is less than this, but using as a rough upper bound is fine.
+It is also clear that this is an exponential algorithm, so we need to optimize it.